Constructor Chaining in Java (with Example)

 }

-// Static method or main method.
+// Create a main method.

 public static void main(String[] args)